 Skip to Content

-Leaf Coloring Pages (free printable PDF templates)
+Leaf Coloring Pages (free PDF prints)

 These leaf coloring pages are a fun and educational way to teach children about the natural world while also encouraging creativity and artistic expression.
 With a wide variety of leaf designs available, children can explore the diversity of leaves and their shapes, sizes, and colors found in different types of trees and habitats.
 Whether used as a standalone activity, or incorporated into a larger lesson plan (with lots of fun and interesting facts included in this article), these pages provide a fun and engaging way for children to learn about nature and develop their artistic skills.